Tuscola Intermediate School District

 The Tuscola Intermediate School District (Tuscola ISD) is an intermediate school district in Michigan, headquartered in Caro.

 Most of Tuscola County is served by the Tuscola Intermediate School District, which coordinates the efforts of local boards of education, but has no operating authority over schools.
 Local school boards in Michigan retain great autonomy over day-to-day operations.

 Governance

-The Tuscola Intermediate School District is governed by a publicly elected board of education, who is responsible for hiring a superintendent.
+The Tuscola Intermediate School District is governed by a publicly elected board of education, which is responsible for hiring a superintendent.

 Composition

 The Tuscola Intermediate School District includes public school districts and non-public schools.

 Public school districts

-As of the 2015-2016 school year, the communities of Tuscola County are served by the following members of the Tuscola Intermediate School District:
+As of the 2015–2016 school year, the communities of Tuscola County are served by the following members of the Tuscola Intermediate School District: